Michael Beasley (bishop): Ordained ministry

 Beasley was ordained in the Church of England as a deacon in 1999 and as a priest in 2000.
-From 1999 to 2003, he served as an assistant curate at St Nicholas Church, Newport, in the Diocese of Lichfield.
+From 1999 to 2003, he served as an assistant curate at St Nicholas Church, Newport, Shropshire, in the Diocese of Lichfield.

 From 2003 to 2007, Beasley was chaplain of Westcott House, Cambridge, an Anglican theological college.
 Remaining at Westcott House, he was a tutor in mission and the college's vice-principal from 2007 to 2010.
 His positions at Westcott House were part-time and he combined these with work at Imperial College London.
 There, he worked as Director of the Partnership for Child Development in the Department of Infectious Disease Epidemiology.
 One of his projects was a 2008 film titled Courage and Hope: African Teachers Living Positively With HIV which tried to address the stigma of HIV/AIDS in Africa.

 In 2010, Beasley was appointed Director of Mission for the Diocese of Oxford.
 In this position he worked throughout the diocese with churches across the spectrum of Anglican churchmanship.
 In 2014, he was appointed an honorary canon of Christ Church Cathedral, Oxford.

 Episcopate

 In March 2015, it was announced that Beasley would succeed Paul Bayes as Bishop of Hertford, a suffragan bishop of the Diocese of St Albans.
 On 14 May 2015, he was consecrated as a bishop by Justin Welby, the Archbishop of Canterbury, during a service at Westminster Abbey.
 He took up the appointment on 16 May during a service at St Albans Cathedral.

 On 28 April 2022, it was announced that Beasley would be the next Bishop of Bath and Wells, the diocesan bishop of the Diocese of Bath and Wells; his confirmation of election took place at Lambeth Palace on 29 June 2022.
 At his installation on 12 November at Wells Cathedral, he gifted 1,000 hazel saplings to guests as a sign of working for change, to offer shelter to birds and creatures, and capture carbon.

+He took part in the 2023 Coronation as one of the two Bishops Assistant to King Charles III, alongside the Right Reverend Paul Butler, Bishop of Durham.

+Beasley was named in the media as one of the main candidates to be the next and 106th Archbishop of Canterbury; instead, Sarah Mullally was selected.

+Views

+Beasley voted in favour of the introduction of blessings for same-sex couples by the Church of England in February 2023, and in November of that year voted to approve "standalone services for same-sex couples" on a trial basis.